Sydney Rose is a collage artist living and working in Sudbury, Ontario.

-Since graduating from the BFA photography program at Toronto’s OCAD University in 2012, her work has shifted from digital photography to hand cut collage and tactile mixed media pieces.
+Since graduating from the photography program at Toronto’s OCAD University in 2012, her work has shifted from digital photography to hand cut collage and tactile mixed media pieces.

 A former facilitator in the Creative Kids program at the Art Gallery of Sudbury, Sydney is currently a mentor in the Design and Visual Arts program at Cambrian College.